KLYN74R/KlyntarCore/README.md

 <div align="center">

-# 🚀🚀🚀Success,now your KLYNTAR is ready to start 🚀🚀🚀
+# 🚀Success,now your KLYNTAR is ready to start 🚀

 </div>